SSWConsulting/SSW.Rules.Content/rules/build-inter-office-interaction/rule.md

   * Playing a game together
   * Solving a puzzle together
   * Reviewing/updating a company standard together
+  * Go on a group trip to the Great Wall of China
+  * Visit local companies together
+  * Retreat - Have a company retreat to bring everyone together

 * Employee Exchange e.g.
-  * Having developers from China work in Australia for a month or vice versa
+  * Having developers from China work in every Australian office for a month each or vice versa
+  * Having developers from Brisbane spend a week in Melbourne

 * [Mentoring](https://www.ssw.com.au/rules/mentoring-programs)